Accessibility Statement

 4. Preparation of this accessibility statement

 This statement was prepared on 20 March 2026.
-The method used to prepare the statement was a self-assessment carried out by the Emovere Agency technical team using the tools axe DevTools, Lighthouse and NVDA.
+The method used to prepare the statement was a self-assessment carried out by the Emovere Agency technical team using axe DevTools, Lighthouse and NVDA tools.

 The last review of the statement was carried out on 20 March 2026.